 It is apparent from 1943 aerials of the subject site that construction on the site had occurred by this period.
 A timber mill and wharf were located in the northern section of the site with the remaining area largely undeveloped aside from some minor constructions such as access roads to these built structures.
 Surrounding the site, industrial development was evident towards the east and residential development was located south of Burwood Road.
-The area to the west of the site, which is currently occupied by residential development, was undeveloped during this period (see Figure 10).
+The area to the west of the site, which is currently occupied by residential development, was undeveloped during this period (see Figure 12).
+A three-metre concrete sea wall, which currently separates the site from Exile Bay, may have been constructed during the reclamation works which have been carried out since the 1920s.